lucasfurno/docs_en/accounts/users-and-teams/index.md

 **Teams:** if the new user isn't an Account owner, you must select a team to allocate the user.
 Real-Time Manager creates a Default Team if there is no Team available/created beforehand.
 You can choose multiple teams to assign the user.

-**Multi-factor Authentication:** turning the switch on enables Multi-factor Authentication (MFA).
+**Multi-Factor Authentication:** turning the switch on enables Multi-factor Authentication (MFA).
 It is a verification method that grants extra security to the account.